 ECTS (European Credit Transfer System) is an important element of the Bologna process, meant to help international students make the most of their study abroad experience.

 What are ECTS credits good for?

-The ECTS credit system makes degree programmes and student performance more transparent and comparable all across European Union countries.
+The ECTS credit system makes degree programs and student performance more transparent and comparable all across European Union countries.
 ECTS replaced or complemented the different local (national) standards within Europe.
-Thanks to the ECTS credit system, students from EU-countries can go abroad and study a degree that will be universally accepted all throughout the European Union.
+Thanks to the ECTS credit system, students from EU countries can go abroad and study for a degree that will be universally accepted all throughout the European Union.

 How do ECTS-credits work?

 By completing a course, seminar, module, etc., you get awarded ECTS-credit points.
 Every ECTS credit point represents the amount of workload you accomplished in that period of time.